jonlamb-gh/sel4-hobd-prototype/README.md

 ## TODO

 - Add to this doc/other-docs/diagrams/etc
+- Allow not having an MMC attached, disable logger as needed?
 - Cleanup repo, remove old milestone tags
 - Add cmake configs for simulation features
-- Remove hard-coded debug configs
-- Why is `dcache flush; dcache off` in U-boot needed?
+- Why is `dcache off` in U-boot needed?

 ## Links